cozy/cozy-stack/docs/admin.md

 ### GET /instances/contexts

-This endpoint returns the list of the contexts, with their name, config, registries, office server, and cloudery endpoints.
+This endpoint returns the list of the contexts, with their name, config, registries, office server, cloudery endpoints, and OIDC data.

 #### Request